WillYallop/functionalities.js/README.md

 > released

 Funcitonalities Sliders is a lightweight and very flexible slider utility.
 It has a lot of config so you can get it setup how you like, and we only serve the bare minimum of CSS so you can incorporate it into your design however you like.
-This is not the final build, but is in a very usable state.

 ### Features